Inbibo/shift_docs/docs/integration_resources/software/deadline.md

 - Access to the Deadline repository.
 - Administrative rights to create directories and modify settings in the Deadline Monitor.
-- The Shift software installed.
+- The Shift software installed and activated.

 ## Step 1: Create the Plugin Folder